Don’t know if you’ve heard…

 The reality is that polarised lenses are substantially more effective at reducing glare.

-Year round, reflected sunlight hammering your eyes is unavoidable.
+Winter or summer, reflected sunlight hammering your eyes is pretty unavoidable.
 Non-polarised lenses aren’t as good at blocking this glare which provides a lower quality viewing experience compared to polarised lenses.

 This additional functionality is why they’re so popular for water sports as they allow you to see more clearly and focus for longer time periods.